cvandradg/dietasadrian/README.md

 3. I have a bunch of Observers in a Handler helper class to reduce code in components, that doesnt seems to be right but I'm not sure how to reduce observers code size

+4. Login set a localStorage variable to know if the user already tried to log in to call for the firebase user information, all of firebase authentication calls are taking more than 30 seconds after cache is cleared.
+I want to avoid using localStorage, how can I do this if fibebase is taking 30secs to 1min to return a call back saying if the user is authenticated or not.

 ## Quick Start & Documentation